rexrainbow/phaser3-rex-notes/docs/docs/mousewheelscroller.md

 ```

 - `focus` : Fire `'scroll'` event when mouse-wheeling --
+    - `false`, or `0` : Without checking if cursor is over game object or not.
-    - `true` : Cursor is over game object.
+    - `true`, or `1` : Cursor is inside the rectangle bounds of game object.
 Default behavior.
-    - `false` : Without checking if cursor is over game object or not.
+    - `2` : Cursor is over game object.
 - `speed` : Scrolling speed.
 Default value is `0.1`.
 - `enable` : Set `true` to enable 'scroll' event.